shivamkumar12345/nodejs_application/README.md

 # E-commerce Buyer-Seller Application
 [Live link](https://nodejs-application-5n41.onrender.com)

-This application is designed to facilitate online transactions between buyers and sellers.
+This application is designed to facilitate pruducts with buyers and sellers.
 It includes user authentication, session management, dynamic content rendering, and database interactions.

 ## Table of Contents
 - [Features](#features)